 Airport Information: Dunn County Municipal Airport – Weydahl Field is OPEN – The airport authority added a new 60’X4200′ runway, a new apron and taxiway that were completed in the fall of 2014.
 There are no hangers, however, there are tie downs and electrical outlets for engine heaters.

 Medicine Hole Golf Course:A 9 hole golf course grass greens, unique-promising elevations.
 Approximately 120 feet between highest and lowest green.
 Dunn County Golf Course Association, PO Box 401 Killdeer, ND 58640.
 Phone: 701-764-4653.
 The course was completed in 2003.

 Killdeer Aquatics & Wellness Center: Indoor swimming pool, community room for meetings & birthday parties, aerobics room, and fitness area.
-Call 701-764-5032 or click on the Parks & Rec tab on this website for more information!
+Call 701-764-5032 or visit the Facebook page for more info!